adurivault/FBMessage/PROCESSING.md

     fbm-parse

   You should now see a new file called ``flat_messages.json``.
-If so, then you are all set, you can go you can go to the <a href="/README.md"> README.md</a> file and start using the tool.
+If so, then you are all set, you can go to the <a href="/README.md"> README.md</a> file and start using the tool.